-- (a) was the subject of a cease trade or similar order, or an order that denied the relevant corporation access to any exemption under securities legislation, for a period of more than 30 consecutive days; - (b) was subject to an event that resulted, after the director or executive officer ceased to be a director or executive officer, in the corporation being the subject of a cease trade or similar order or an order that denied the relevant corporation access to any exemption under securities legislation, for a period of more than 30 consecutive days; or - (c) within a year of that person ceasing to act in such capacity, became bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency or was subject to or instituted any proceedings, arrangement or compromise with creditors or had a receiver, receiver manager or trustee appointed to hold its assets.
+- (a) was the subject of a cease trade or similar order, or an order that denied the relevant corporation access to any exemption under securities legislation, for a period of more than 30 consecutive days; - (b) was subject to an event that resulted, after the director or executive officer ceased to be a director or executive officer, in the corporation being the subject of a cease trade or similar order or an order that denied the relevant corporation access to any exemption under securities legislation, for a period of more than 30 consecutive days; or

+(c) within a year of that person ceasing to act in such capacity, became bankrupt, made a proposal under any legislation relating to bankruptcy or insolvency or was subject to or instituted any proceedings, arrangement or compromise with creditors or had a receiver, receiver manager or trustee appointed to hold its assets.

-Michael Hibberd was formerly a director of Skope Energy Inc. (a TSX listed oil and gas company), which commenced proceedings in the Court of Queen's Bench of Alberta under the Companies' Creditors Arrangement Act (Canada) to implement a restructuring in November 2012, which was completed on February 19, 2013.
+Michael Hibberd was a director of Skope Energy Inc. (a TSX listed oil and gas company), which commenced proceedings in the Court of Queen's Bench of Alberta under the Companies' Creditors Arrangement Act (Canada) to implement a restructuring in November 2012, which was completed on February 19, 2013.
 Mr. Hibberd was a director of Montana Exploration Corp. at the time that an order was issued to suspend trading until 2017 year end financial statements and MD&A were filed and compliance with TSX Venture Exchange requirements was confirmed.
 The order was issued by the Alberta Securities Commission on May 4, 2018.
+Mr. Hibberd is a non-executive Vice-Chairman of Sunshine Oil Sands Ltd. ("Sunshine").
+On October 9, 2020, the Alberta Securities Commission issued an order for Sunshine to refile its 2019 audited financial statements with an un-modified auditor's opinion.
+The order prevents insiders and control block persons from trading Sunshine shares on the Hong Kong Stock Exchange until revoked.

+David Winter is a director and officer and Charle Gamba is a director of Horizon Petroleum Ltd ("Horizon").
+Horizon is subject to a cease trade order from the Alberta Securities Commission for failure to file its 2019 year end financial statements and MD&A. The cease trade order was issued on January 6, 2020 and, as at the date hereof, is still in effect.